robertalpha/rocketleague-announcer/docs/config.md

 This token shouold be used as environment variable `TOKEN`.

-### Guidl and voice channel Id's
+### Voice channel Id's

-To retrieve the id's of the guild and the voice channel enable developer mode in discord (settings -> advanced -> developer mode).
+To retrieve the id the voice channel, enable developer mode in discord (settings -> advanced -> developer mode).
-With developer mode enabled you can right click on the server to select "Copy server ID".
-Use this value as environment variable `GUILD_ID`.

-Within the server select the voice channel you want the Rocket League Announcer to use.
+Within a server select the voice channel you want the Rocket League Announcer to use.
 Right click on the channel and select "Copy Channel ID".
 Use this value as environment variable `VOICE_CHANNEL_ID`.

-## MQTT

-TODO

 ## Samples